pjakiela/ECON523/exercises/R5-TWFE.md

 #### Part (a)

-Regress `fpe` on country and year fixed effects, and generate a variable `tresid` (short for treatment residual) equal to the residuals from the regression (make sure that you drop the country-years with missing values of the outcome variable before you do this).
+Regress `fpe` on country and year fixed effects, and generate a variable `tresid` (short for treatment residual) equal to the residuals from the regression.
+Make sure that you do this in the `fpe_sample` data frame, so that you are using exactly the same sample that you used in Question 2.

 #### Part (b)

 Regress `enroll` on country and year fixed effects, and generate a variable `yresid` that contains the residuals from that regression.
-Make sure that you restrict the sample to obesrvations with `fpe` not equal to missing.
+Make sure that you do this in the `fpe_sample` data frame, so that you are using exactly the same sample that you used in Question 2.

 #### Part (c)